Tractable Optimal Experimental Design using Transport Maps: Optimal experimental design using transport maps

 \begin{remark}[{On the probability density for the designs}] We note that the marginal density on the designs $\pi_{\be}$ is introduced as a consequence of the decomposition of the joint density $\pi_{\be,\bd,\bm}$ into the product of conditional marginal densities.
-In general, there is no single \enquote{correct} fixed choice for $\pi_{\be}$.
-In particular, under our assumptions on the likelihood and prior, the posterior density is independent of the particular choice for~$\pi_{\be}$.
-We defer making any specific choices to~\cref{section:NumericalExamples}.
+While it is uncommon to encounter an explicit marginal density for the designs in BOED literature, the posterior distribution for~$\bm$ is commonly defined as being conditioned on the design as well as the data, implying that the design is implicitly treated as a random variable.
+Choosing a density~$\pi_{\be}$ can be viewed as enforcing constraints on the design space, hence a natural choice is to weight all the designs in~$\eSpace$ equally by choosing a uniform distribution.
+This is the choice we make for our experiments in~\cref{section:NumericalExamples}.
+However, under our assumptions on the likelihood and prior, the posterior density is independent of the particular choice for~$\pi_{\be}$, thus there is some freedom in choosing~$\pi_{\be}$ and other choices may be conceivable.
 It is important, however, that the support of~$\pi_\be$ covers the space of possible designs~$\eSpace$ and we assume this henceforth.
-Additionally, while the posterior is unchanged for different choices of $\pi_{\be}$, it does of course change the joint density.
-Therefore, the choice of $\pi_{\be}$ may impact the performance of the FTT approximation to the joint density. \end{remark}
+Additionally, while the posterior is unchanged for different choices of $\pi_{\be}$, it does of course change the joint density. \end{remark}

 The Knothe-Rosenblatt rearrangement for an arbitrary law on the random variables $\bx = (x_1, \ldots, x_n)$ is unique once a particular arrangement of the variables is prescribed.
 While there are advantages to other arrangements of the variables (including ease of computation), we order the design, observable and inference parameter random variables as $\bx = (\be, \bd, \bm)$.
-The triangular KR map~$\cT$ is then defined using the inverse of~$\cS$, where
+The triangular KR map~$\cT$ is then defined component-wise; analogously to~\eqref{eq:KR_conditional}, \ie,